Ngeyi Kanyongolo

-Ngeyi Ruth Kanyongolo, is a Malawian lawyer, academic and businesswoman, who serves as Associate Professor in the Department of Practical Legal Studies at Chancellor College, the largest constituent college of the University of Malawi.
-Effective 29 June 2020, she concurrently serves as the chairperson of the board of directors of Standard Bank Malawi.
+Ngeyi Ruth Kanyongolo (31 March 1969 – 28 October 2024) was a Malawian lawyer, academic and businesswoman, who served as Vice Chancellor of the Catholic University of Malawi.
+From 29 June 2020, she concurrently served as the chairperson of the board of directors of Standard Bank Malawi.

 Background and education

-Kanyongolo was born in Malawi circa 1966.
+Kanyongolo was born in Blantyre, Malawi.
 She attended Malawian schools for her elementary and secondary education.
-She holds a Bachelor of Laws degree, awarded by the University of Malawi, in 1991.
+She held a Bachelor of Laws degree, awarded by the University of Malawi, in 1991.
 Her degree of Master of Laws was awarded by the University of London.
 She also obtained a Doctor of Philosophy degree from the University of Warwick in the United Kingdom.